kubedb/docs/docs/guides/postgres/remote-replica/remotereplica.md

 ```

 # Prepare for Remote Replica
 We wil use the [kubedb_plugin](/docs/setup/README.md) for generating configuration for remote replica.
-It will create the appbinding and and necessary secrets to connect with source server
+It will create the appbinding and necessary secrets to connect with source server
 ```bash
 $ kubectl dba remote-config postgres -n demo pg-singapore -uremote -ppass -d 172.104.37.147 -y home/mehedi/go/src/kubedb.dev/yamls/postgres/pg-singapore-remote-config.yaml